cwyatt29/CircutPython/README.md

 ### Description
 Use all the tools available to your knowlegde to creat a pumpkin and then make a slide show presenting the pumpkin in order to win a contest

+The pumpkin is made of bronze and the baseplate its attached to is made of steel which is why its so heavy.
+The cut out face is the face of infamous youtuber Dream.
+Dream has been active online since 2014, but did not gain substantial popularity until 2019 and 2020.
+He is well known for his YouTube series "Minecraft Manhunt" and was also well known for his Minecraft speedruns, in which he was accused of cheating in late 2020.
+Dream later admitted to using game modifications, but maintained that he used them unintentionally during his single-player speedruns, intending for them to only apply during his multiplayer "challenge videos" Content created in the Dream SMP, Dream's invite-only survival multiplayer (SMP) Minecraft server that stars content creators engaged in roleplay, has also attracted considerable attention and a popular fandom.
+He also has come under controversy for multiple grooming allegations.

 ### Evidence and Pics